 At any given time there are about a dozen cruise itineraries to choose from, mostly seven nights, including:

-- Year-round, 3-, 4- and 7-night Seychelles cruises aboard PEGASUS from Mahe or Praslin
+- Year-round, 3-, 4- and 7-night Seychelles cruises aboard PEGASOS from Mahe or Praslin

 - Summers April – Nov, various 7-night Greek Isles cruises round-trip from Athens, and between Athens and Istanbul (including some with an expert lecturers, generally offered on PANORAMA II or GALILEO, speaking about the archaeology and history of the islands)